-This is the Conflict Minerals Report ("CMR") of Nordstrom, Inc. for calendar year 2019 in accordance with Rule 13p-1 under the Securities Exchange Act of 1934 ("Rule 13p-1").
+This is the Conflict Minerals Report ("CMR") of Nordstrom, Inc. ("Nordstrom," "we," "us," "our, or the "Company") for calendar year 2021 in accordance with Rule 13p-1 under the Securities Exchange Act of 1934 ("Rule 13p-1").
 Rule 13p-1 requires disclosure of certain information when a company manufactures or contracts to manufacture products that contain gold, columbite-tantalite (tantalum), cassiterite (tin) or wolframite (tungsten) (collectively, "3TG" or "Conflict Minerals").

-For the January 1, 2019 to December 31, 2019, reporting period, we surveyed 265 suppliers ("Suppliers") of our private label business line, Nordstrom Product Group ("NPG").
+For the January 1, 2021 to December 31, 2021 reporting period, we surveyed 182 suppliers ("Suppliers") of our private label business line, Nordstrom Product Group ("NPG").
 NPG products within the scope of this report have been categorized as: apparel, footwear, jewelry, accessories and home goods (the "Covered Products").
-This CMR relates to the process undertaken by Nordstrom to determine the source of 3TG potentially contained in products deemed to be manufactured or contracted to be manufactured by NPG.
+This CMR relates to the process undertaken by Nordstrom to determine the source of 3TG potentially contained in Covered Products deemed to be manufactured or contracted to be manufactured by NPG.
+The CMR does not cover products manufactured or contracted to be manufactured by vendors outside of NPG.